GET IN TOUCH

 Why Virginia Issues Bank Levies (Triggers and Causes)

-Virginia does not impose a bank levy immediately when taxes become overdue.
+Virginia does not impose a bank levy immediately upon tax delinquency.
 Instead, the department follows a progression of notices and opportunities for voluntary payment before enforcing collection.
+If a taxpayer does not pay or respond to a bill within 30 days, the department may begin collection actions, including wage levies or bank levies.
 A levy is usually issued only after taxpayers fail to respond to earlier communications.

 Everyday situations that trigger a bank levy include: